Propulsion-Free Satellites {© 01/05/19}

 A) If the shortest elapsed time between signal transmission and reception is important, this will mean that you need to keep the apogee radius as small as possible

-B) If the orbital period is important, you may need make the perigee quite large, but signal transit time will be greater
+B) If the orbital period is important, you may need to make the perigee quite large, but signal transit time will be greater

-C) Our moon's orbital eccentricty
+C) Our moon's orbital eccentricity

 Before calculating, we must define the immoveable constants: